erco77/1a2-pic/README-debounce.txt

   signal is low, thresh is set to the 'on threshold', which is what the integrator must reach to transition the output to high.
-Once reached, immediately the 'thresh' value is set to the 'off threshold' value, so that the intgegrator must now go BELOW that value to transition the output signal back to low.
+Once reached, immediately the 'thresh' value is set to the 'off threshold' value, so that the integrator must now go BELOW that value to transition the output signal back to low.

   So in main(), we create an instance of this struct, and pass it to the above